Balance Exercises for Seniors

 Maintain the same position as in the last exercise.
 This time, instead of holding your raised leg, bring it down and then raise it again.
 Do this ten times for each leg.

 You are all done!
 Give yourself some rest by lying down on your back against the mat or the floor and keeping your hands and feet apart so that you are entirely relaxed.
 After an exercise session, it is essential that you do not hurry into your next activity and that you give yourself some time to rest and recuperate.
 Rushing your body might accelerate vertigo and lightheadedness and might even cause you to faint.

-But there are some exercises that you can do regularly to help counter such effects.
+Once your doctor has evaluated you and given you the okay, there are some exercises that you can do regularly to help counter such effects.
 Even if you don’t necessarily have any issues with balance at the moment, you can incorporate these exercises into your routine to continue to maintain your health.
 If you or someone you know is a caregiver for an older adult, you can easily help them follow these exercises regularly.

 5 Must-Knows About Eating Habits in Late-Stage Dementia

 Over time, you may notice changes in your loved one’s eating habits in late stage dementia.
 While loss of appetite is a normal phenomenon, it’s important to understand how to make mealtime comfortable, nourishing and safe for your loved one.
 Let’s go through some key must-knows about late stage dementia loss of appetite and other …